Spearman C. Godsey Science Center

 “Our undergraduate sciences faculty and administrators have invested several years in meticulously planning a 21st century science facility that will serve our students and faculty well into the future,” said Mercer President William D. Underwood.

 Aside from general biology and chemistry labs, the center includes specialized teaching labs in soil and field biology, anatomy and physiology, infectious diseases, molecular and cellular biology, organic chemistry, problems in chemistry and biochemistry.
 Additional specialized labs housing instrumentation and a nuclear magnetic resonance spectrometer, as well as a laser lab, computational center, growth room, cold room and tissue culture suite are included in the facility.
-Lab space is also devoted to science courses offered through Penfield College and Tift College of Education.
+Lab space is also devoted to science courses offered through the College of Professional Advancement and Tift College of Education.

 Three medium classrooms each seat 75 to 100 students, while four small classrooms seat 32 students each.
 The center houses 46 offices and includes outdoor seating space as well as an informal amphitheater.